TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Introduction/Index.rst

 that you need it.** This means you can read it from the beginning and use it as a hands on guide, performing the steps as you go along.

-For an overview of all necessary steps for creating a patch, look at the :ref:`Quickstart <core-contrib-quickstart>` chapter.

 The further you go along, the more advanced the topics will become.

 But, you can also use it as a reference guide and jump straight to a section you